-Review students' prior knowledge of American Indian life on reservations and tribal life before they were relocated.
-Explain that today the class will be learning more about the U.S. governments efforts to relocate American Indians.
+Review students' prior knowledge of Native American social movements.
+Explain that today the class will be learning about a recent movement that has gained national attention over the last few years.
+Explain and provide context for the Dakota Access Pipeline and the movement to stop it from operating.
 Be sure to explain the difference between primary and secondary sources with students: Sample Language Below:

-- Primary sources are firsthand accounts that happened during that particular historical time period.
-They can be letters, diary entries, speeches, newspapers (from that time period), photographs, etc. - Secondary sources are not complete firsthand accounts, although they can contain primary source information such as quotes from people who lived during that time in history.
+Primary sources are firsthand accounts that happened during that particular historical time period.
+They can be letters, diary entries, speeches, newspapers (from that time period), photographs, etc.

+Secondary sources are not complete firsthand accounts, although they can contain primary source information such as quotes from people who lived during that time in history.
 Secondary sources are accounts that have taken place outside of that particular historical time period.
-They can be published research articles, books, and other forms of media on a particular historical topic.1
+They can be published research articles, books, and other forms of media on a particular historical topic.1 Page | 2